baumrock/RockFrontend/README.md

 # RockFrontend

+RockFrontend is a progressive frontend module for ProcessWire that can help you take your frontend development to the next level.

+* Zero-config auto-refresh and LESS-Support (SASS also possible)
+* Better project structure to make your project scalable and future proof
+* Support for template engines - LATTE on board

 ## Quickstart

 If you are using RockFrontend for the very first time it is recommended that you install one of the available profiles via the module's config screen.